 - From main navigation go to Settings > Course & Resource Categories > Edit Categories.

-- Enter up to 10 category names.
+- Enter your chosen category names.

 - Optionally: change the Category terminology label.